LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 ## Handling repeated values

 The last helper makes it easier to generate inputs for repeated values.
-Let's say you have this kind of form definition:
+Let’s say you have this kind of form definition:

 ```
 val myForm = Form(